plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 not work for me.
 [Kyria](https://github.com/splitkb/kyria) has enough thumb keys to make it work without them.

+The symbols are split into two layers, one for each hand.
+Then the layers are activated by the opposite thumb.
+Found that having all symbols on one layer then have one thumb activate them made it awkward to press keys with the index finger on the same hand.

 # Base Layer: Default
 ```